API Reference (v0.4.21)

 Shortcut to socket.io’s socket.on 'event'.

-Some standard events: connection, message, disconnect.
+Some standard events are generated automatically by Socket.IO: connection, disconnect.

 @helper